yguillemot/RaQt_maker/README.md

 # Testing

 AUTHOR
 ======

 Yves Guillemot

-# Contributors

 COPYRIGHT AND LICENSE
 =====================

-Copyright 2021 Yves Guillemot
+Copyright (C) 2021 Yves Guillemot

-This software is free; you can redistribute and/or modify it under the GNU General Public License v3.
+This software is free: you can redistribute and/or modify it under the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This software is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.